Moga, the Artist's Stretch

 2. Following the stretch, light refreshments (such as: bananas, trail mix, water with lemon) help to nourish the body without filling it too much, before sitting down to create.
 Fueling your body after movement helps to organize your thoughts and emotions.
 Whether you prefer silence or ambient music, allow yourself to talk aloud, releasing your thoughts.

-My goal is to help you create a safe and warm environment for honest internal dialogue; physical relief through meditative practices; and a way to push through that first blank piece of paper.
+My goal is to help create a safe and warm environment for honest internal dialogue; physical relief through meditative practices; and a way to push through that first blank piece of paper.

 Please feel free to send me a message, email me directly: or follow my insta: @mdferrera